vincentbernat/thass0.github.io/_posts/2023-08-23-computing-logarithms-manually.md

 There is [some confusion](https://math.stackexchange.com/questions/3693149/isnt-square-root-a-bit-like-log) as to what the relationship between powers, roots and logarithms is.
 The operations we use more often than exponentiation, that is addition and multiplication are both commutative.
 This means that $a + b = b + a$ and $a \cdot b = b \cdot a$: we can exchange the sequence of the operands freely.
 That is not the case for powers.
 Generally, $a^b$ doesn't necessary have to be the same as  $b^a$.
 In fact there are only [two distinct numbers n and m](https://keith-mcnulty.medium.com/only-one-pair-of-distinct-integers-satisfy-this-equation-76ea45469a96) that fulfill the requirement that $n^m = m^n$ which are $2^4 = 4^2 = 16$.

-The fact that [exponentiation is not commutative](https://en.wikipedia.org/wiki/Commutative_property#Division,_subtraction,_and_exponentiation) means that it has **two different inverse operations: the nth-root and the logarithm**.
-Understanding this is very important.
-There is nothing special about a binary operation having two different inverse functions.
-After all, if we have binary operation [represented as a function] $c = a \circ b$ we want to be able to both get $a$ from $c$ and $b$ and $b$ from $c$ and $a$ [^4].
-For commutative operations like addition and multiplication, getting either $a$ or $b$ just happens to involve the same operation.
+The fact that [exponentiation is not commutative](https://en.wikipedia.org/wiki/Commutative_property#Division,_subtraction,_and_exponentiation) leads to it having two inverse operations: the nth-root and the logarithm.
+This may seem surprising since we're so used to commutative operations like addition and multiplication that have only a single inverse operation.

 If way say that $x = b^n$, then the nth-root is defined as $b = \sqrt[n]{x}$.
 A sentence that describes what's happening here declaratively might so as follows: "the nth-root of a number x yields the base b, such that b to the power of n is equal to x".
 This can also be phrased as a question were the result value of the nth-root is seen as the answer to that question: "what's be base b such that b to the power of n is equal to x?".